 UNESCO World Heritage sites and London– what a perfect combination.
 And did you know that there are EIGHT sites either in London or just a short distance away that could be visited on day trip?
 There are!

 Significant because of their natural or cultural heritage, UNESCO sites are some of the greatest treasures the world has to offer so the UNESCO World Heritage list is a great place to start when planning your trip anywhere in the world.
-Because the list is SO big- currently 1000+ sites and growing- today I thought I’d get you started with eight GREAT sites you can visit if you will be in the London area.
-I can personally vouch for six of the sites, but you know the other two are high on my list for my next trip back to London as I work towards my personal goal to see 500 sites in my lifetime.
+Because the list is SO big – currently 1000+ sites and growing – today I thought I’d get you started with eight GREAT sites you can visit if you will be in the London area.
+I can personally vouch for seven of the sites, but you know the other one is high on my list for my next trip back to London as I work towards my personal goal to see 500 sites in my lifetime.

 So let’s get to it and see what London and its surrounding area has to offer!